 My second season with Exeter was a very different situation.
 I’d been through a year of seeing BUCS league play.
 As a result, I had a good idea of how competitive my team would be in our league.
 Importantly, I also saw the competition level at Final 8s.
 That let me know exactly where the team needed to be in order to compete there.
 This understanding was massive in my working with the team to set goals and expectations from the start.
 It also was big in planning my training focus and progressions over the course of the season to get the team to level it needed to be at to reach and compete at Final 8s.
 Considering the team ended up playing in the national semifinals, I think things went pretty well. 🙂

 Second, know your team

 Just as important as knowing the competition and what it takes to succeed is being able to honestly assess the strengths and weaknesses of your own team.
 It’s all fine and good to want to win the championship, but that expectation can be quite destructive if the reality of the situation is that your team just doesn’t have the talent.

-Using myself as an example, the university team I coached did not have any players on scholarship.
-A number of others did, however, putting us at a competitive disadvantage.
+Using myself as an example, the Exeter team I coached did not have any players on scholarship.
+A number of other schools, however, putting us at a competitive disadvantage.
 In particular, a couple of teams had squads stacked with scholarship athletes, allowing them to line up a bunch of ex-Team GB and US collegiate players – and in some cases former professionals.
 There is no way we could compete with that, so we had to have more realistic expectations.
 We knew we couldn’t contend for the BUCS championship, so we set our sights lower.